Tract Guide: Highland Oaks (Pleasanton homes, 1965)

 Highland Oaks grand opening advertisement, January 1966:

-This vintage ad heralded the official grand opening of Highland Oaks, complete with a stylized logo evoking rolling hills crowned by a single house—symbolizing the promise of elevated suburban living.
-Featured are the first five model homes and the proposed recreation center, underscoring Schulte-Blackwell’s vision of a self-contained, community-focused neighborhood nestled against Pleasanton’s scenic west hills.
+This vintage ad heralded the grand opening of Highland Oaks, its stylized logo depicting rolling hills crowned by a single house.
+Featured are the first five model homes and recreation center in a self-contained neighborhood tucked against Pleasanton’s west hills.

 In those early years, before Pleasanton’s own west side schools were built, children from Highland Oaks were bused to Dublin schools.
 The subdivision would later include Lydiksen Elementary School and Muirwood Community Park, shaping a self-contained community where education and recreation were central values.